Xilometazolină

 Olynth · Bixtonim

-See pricesThe common cold is caused by more than 200 viruses (rhinovirus in 30-50% of cases).
-It lasts 7-10 days, does not respond to antibiotics and has no specific vaccine.
+See pricesThe common cold is caused by over 200 viruses (rhinovirus in 30-50% of cases).
+It lasts 7-10 days, does not respond to antibiotics, and there is no specific vaccine.
 Treatment is symptomatic.

 OTC — no prescription